Sex Hormone Binding Globulin (SHBG) Levels

 What this measures

-How your DNA shapes sex hormone binding globulin (shbg) levels.
+How your DNA shapes sex hormone binding globulin (SHBG) levels.

 SHBG is the protein that binds sex hormones (testosterone, estrogen) in circulation — only the unbound (free) fraction is biologically active.
 The SHBG gene contains variants that shift baseline production.
 High SHBG ties up more testosterone and estrogen, reducing free hormone available to tissues; low SHBG leaves more free.